sai-vamsi-m/qr-code-generator/README.md

 To run the project, please follow the below steps:

 - Clone the project repository to your local machine.
-- Open the project folder and locate the index.html file.
+- Open the project folder and locate the `index.html` file.
-- Open the index.html file in your preferred web browser.
-You should see a webpage with a "Generate" button along with an input text field.
+- Open the `index.html` file in your preferred web browser.
+You should see a webpage with a `Generate` button along with an input text field.
-- Enter the desired input text into the input field and click on the "Generate" button.
+- Enter the desired input text into the input field and click on the `Generate` button.
 - The QR code for the input text will be generated and displayed on the webpage.

 That's it!
 You can now easily generate QR codes using this web application.